A topic from the subject of Crystallization in Chemistry.

 Supersaturation in Crystallization Process

-Definition: Supersaturation is a state in which a solution contains more solute than it can hold at equilibrium under specific conditions.
+Definition: Supersaturation is a state where a solution contains more solute than it can thermodynamically hold at equilibrium under given conditions (temperature and pressure).
+This means the solution is unstable and will tend to return to equilibrium by precipitating out excess solute as crystals.

 Key Points: